piotrmurach/necromancer/README.md

 Necromancer.convert("yes") >> TrueClass   # => true
 ```

-By default, when target conversion fails the orignal value is returned.
+By default, when target conversion fails the original value is returned.
 However, you can pass `strict` as an additional argument to ensure failure when conversion cannot be performed:

 ```ruby
 Necromancer.convert("1a").to(:integer, strict: true)